SSG Frank Wasson III

-Frank finds that his current living environment is not safe, accessible or comfortable.
-He has frequently tripped on the carpeted floors and has also slipped in the shower on his prosthetic.
-A new specially adapted Homes For Our Troops home with hardwood floors and a roll-in shower will eliminate these hazards.
+Frank’s previous living environment was not safe, accessible, or comfortable.
+He frequently tripped on the carpeted floors and would often slip in the shower on his prosthetic.
+His specially adapted custom Homes For Our Troops home with vinyl floors and a roll-in shower mitigates these hazards.

-The mortgage-free aspect of the home will provide stability for Frank, his wife Brooke, and their two sons and daughter.
-“This home will be a forever home for my family and me to enjoy, instead of worrying about when our next move will be,” he says.
+The financial freedom of receiving a donated home provides stability for Frank and his two sons and daughter.
+“This home is a forever home for my family and me to enjoy, we don’t have to worry about when our next move will be,” he says.

-Originally from Salem, Oregon, Frank is choosing to build his home there to be close to family.
+Originally from Salem, Oregon, Frank chose to build his home there to be close to family.